primesearch/LLR/llr/cllrd___Win32_Release/Readme.txt

   if this feature was activated.
 This bug existed in gwnum versions 27.1 and higher, and so, in LLR from version 3.8.9.
 The AVX bug seems to be really fixed in this version;
+  A bug that affected tests using AVX512 code on Windows64 machines is fixed.

   The main advantage of this gwnum version is better performances on 64bit machines ; also, several internal bugs in V26 have been corrected.